-In June of 2017, Actors' Equity released its first-ever diversity study demonstrating hiring biases in the theatre industry.
-You can read about the key findings and view datasets here.
+This follows our first diversity study, released in June of 2017, which demonstrated hiring biases in the theatre industry.
+You can read about the key findings of that first report and view datasets here.
 You can also read more in the Spring 2017 issue of Equity News: Looking at Hiring Bias by the Numbers.

 Have you missed a recent diversity and inclusion event or Equal Employment Opportunity award presentation?
 Are you looking for food for thought regarding creating a more inclusive theater?
 You can find updates about all our programming on the D&I Blog.

-For more information about Diversity & Inclusion at Actors’ Equity, please contact Diversity & Inclusion Strategist Bliss Griffin at email@example.com.
+For more information about Diversity & Inclusion at Equity, please contact the Diversity & Inclusion department at firstname.lastname@example.org.

 Members may want to:

 - Learn more about the Equal Employment Opportunity Committee

 - Ask questions about or make recommendations for future events